kagita-prasanna92/networkwalks-B082-week2-PENETRATION-TESTING-REPORT/README.md

 | ⚖️ Authorized Testing |	Conduct reconnaissance and scanning only on systems and networks for which permission has been granted |	Ensures security testing is performed safely, legally, and ethically

 ---

+## 🖥️ **Overall Recommendation**

+Regular asset discovery, software maintenance, configuration review, and authorized security testing should be incorporated into the organization's security practices.
+These measures can help reduce unnecessary exposure and improve overall network visibility and security